-These Oreo Truffles are out of this world!
-A decadent oreo cookie and cream cheese centre covered in a hard chocolate coating to give it a little crunch with every bite!
+These No-Bake Oreo Cheesecake Balls are out of this world!
+A decadent oreo cookie and cream cheese centre covered in a hard chocolate coating to give it a little crunch with every delicious bite!

 My husband is a chocolate-loving maniac and self-proclaimed chocolate aficionado!
 The way he assesses chocolate desserts would make you think he was getting paid to taste chocolate desserts all day and give his opinion.
-The richer, deeper, and more chocolate overload a dessert can be the better.
+The richer, deeper, and more chocolate-overloaded a dessert can be the better.

 So when I made these Oreo Balls which are actually very simple to make I put them to the test.
 The result?…he was speechless!
 Only because he had his mouth full of Oreo truffles while trying to share his thoughts with me.
 It sounded like a bunch of mumbles but I got the picture… they passed the chocolate test!

 One of his other chocolate faves in case you need even more chocolatey goodness are these Super Fudgey Chocolate Crinkle Cookies.

 - Cream cheese – Gives these Oreo truffles their creamy richness